 EMPLOYEE OR INDEPENDENT CONTRACTOR?
 THE TEST THAT WILL DETERMINE LIABILITY FOR WORKERS’ COMPENSATION

 Whether or not a worker is considered an employee or an independent contractor can determine liability for workers’ compensation benefits under the Nebraska Workers’ Compensation Act.
-The Supreme Court of Nebraska recently revisited the ten factor test to determine if a worker was an employee or an independent contractor in Wright v.
+The Court of Appeals of Nebraska recently revisited the ten factor test to determine if a worker was an employee or an independent contractor in Wright v.
 H & S Contracting.

 The ten factors used to determine whether a worker is an employee or an independent contractor were originally articulated in Larson v.
 Hometown Communications, Inc. in 1995.
 The factors include:

 - The extent of control which, by the agreement, the employer may exercise over the details of the work;

 - Whether the one employed is engaged in a distinct occupation or business;

 - The kind of occupation, with reference to whether, in the locality, the work is usually done under the direction of the employer or by a specialist without supervision;

 - The skill required in the particular occupation;

 - Whether the employer or the one employed supplies the instrumentalities, tools, and the place of work for the person doing the work;

 - The length of time for which the one employed is engaged;

 - The method of payment, whether by the time or by the job;